Solaireis/CWC-Application-Security-Project/Tasks-and-Mitigations.md

 - IP address based authentication (Guard TOTP)
   - Idea inspired by [Steam Guard](https://help.steampowered.com/en/faqs/view/06B0-26E6-2CF8-254C)
   - Checks against known IP addresses of users against the login request
-  - If the IP address is not known, the user will be asked to authenticate himself/herself using a generated 6 digit TOTP code that is sent to the user's email
+  - If the IP address is not known, the user will be asked to authenticate himself/herself using a randomly generated 15 characters code that is sent to the user's email
+    - The 15 characters code is 12 bytes and is generated from Google Cloud Platform KMS Cloud HSM
   - The saved IP address will stay in the database until it has not been accessed on that IP address for more than 10 days

 - 2 Factor Authentication using Google Authenticator Time-based OTP (TOTP)